Longitudinal Assessment Modality and Considerations

 Random assignment helps ensure results of the study are valid and free of bias.

 Q Was this research approved by an Institutional Review Board (IRB)?

 This pilot study was approved by the WCG Institutional Review Board as exempt research.

-Q Has NBCRNA conducted any research or evaluation of LA?
+Q Has NBCRNA conducted any additional research or evaluation of LA?

-Yes, the NCBRNA Board of Directors charged the Evaluation and Research Advisory Committee: Longitudinal Assessment Subcommittee to explore the feasibility and appropriateness of LAs for its credentialing programs.
+Yes, the NBCRNA Board of Directors charged the Evaluation and Research Advisory Committee: Longitudinal Assessment Subcommittee to explore the feasibility and appropriateness of LAs for its credentialing programs.

 Q Where can I read more about LA?